Skip to main content

 Points: 100

-• Order rules are processed in the order which they are displayed on the Rewards > Order Rules screen
+• Order Rules are processed in the order they appear on the Rewards > Order Rules screen.

-If a customer has a VIP multiplier set greater than one, it will be used when awarding points.
-So if the customer's multiplier is set to 2, and you have order rules set to award 100 points for an order, then that customer would receive 200 points.
+• If a customer has a VIP multiplier applied, it will be used when awarding points.
+For example, if a customer has a 2x multiplier and qualifies for 100 points, they will receive 200 points.

 1. Order Total